 With summer fast approaching, now is a good time to look at some summertime tips which will help make life just that little bit more comfortable and safer for our feline family members.

 Heat stroke and dehydration are real dangers, especially in summer.

 Never lock pets in cars: Do not leave your cat inside the car at any time, but especially in the summer months.
 Cats can quickly overheat and develop heat stroke which is life-threatening.

 Even with the window open it only takes a matter of minutes for the inside temperature to soar, which can easily result in the death of your cat.
 On especially hot days bring your cat inside.

-Don’t keep your cat confined to an especially hot room, such as a sunroom.
-Give them access to cooler rooms.
+Don’t confine cats to hot rooms: Hot rooms, such as a sunroom can potentially cause a cat overheat.
+Some cats love to bask in the sun, but should have the opportunity to move to a cooler room them access to cooler rooms.
 Areas with tiled floors are a good idea, as they are generally cooler.

 Keeping your cat cool in summer: